harsimranDhillonn/Project_DD/README.md

 # To note:
 - As it would be time consuming and a hassle for users to enter credentials on these 3 different delivery service sites the extracted delivery prices are what one would see from a regular account without being Premium.
 Doordash offers $0 delivery fee for first time orders hence I could only produce it.
+- Temporary Special offers provided to regular customers are also not considered.

 Author: Harsimran Dhillon